kaffka-san/svg-to-gltf/README.md

-import the SVG files from the input directory create 3d mesh with the bevel, uv map, origin in the center of the geometry, paced it in the cenetr, apllied all transform and then export them as GLTF files to the output directory.
+import the SVG files from the input directory create 3d mesh with the bevel, uv map, origin in the center of the geometry, paced it in the center, apllied all transform and then export them as GLTF files to the output directory.

 ## License